 It is also called the Circular City concept.

 The problem of plastic waste is especially single-use plastics like plastic bags.
 For it needs to be resolved urgently.
-Indonesia has a target of 70% reduction in plastic marine debris by 2025 nationally.
+Indonesia has a target of a 70% reduction in plastic marine debris by 2025 nationally.
 Yet it has not taken concrete action to prevent plastic waste.

 Meanwhile, local governments have moved ahead of the central government.
 Banjarmasin City has enacted a plastic bags ban since June 1, 2016.

-“We saw the opportunity presented by a trial to charge plastic bags in 2016, and took it a step further by banning plastic bags shortly afterwards“, said Hamdi Bin Amak Hasan, Banjarmasin’s Deputy of Economic and Development.
+“We saw the opportunity presented by a trial to charge plastic bags in 2016 and took it a step further by banning plastic bags shortly afterward“, said Hamdi Bin Amak Hasan, Banjarmasin’s Deputy of Economic and Development.
 “This is one of the ways we are maintaining Banjarmasin City’s reputation as the “City of A Thousand Rivers”.
 We want our rivers to be free of plastic waste,” he added.

 “Currently, we are preparing regulations to require shops, such as supermarkets.
 All to no longer use plastic bags,” said Mayor of Cimahi, Ajay M. Priatna, when opening the City Manager Forum event at Cimahi Technopark on 6 March.